MikeRixWolfe/proxy/README.md

 ## Description
-This is a simple readability proxy powered by Flask.
-Note: this does not work well with dynamic content or flash/flash-like sites.
+This is a simple web proxy powered by Flask.
+Note that it does not work well with dynamic content or flash/flash-like sites.

 ## Installation
 Install python 2.7.x and then run the following